Looking for a great little cracker and dip idea to impress your football watching guests this weekend? Take a look at this one.

 Bev’s recipe was more about directions that an exact accounting of ingredients, so here’s what I did with ingredients I had on hand.

-- 1 C. shredded White Tillamook Cheddar, shredded
+- 1 Cup shredded White Tillamook Cheddar shredded

-- 1 C. shredded Sharp Yellow Tillamook Cheddar
+- 1 Cup shredded Sharp Yellow Tillamook Cheddar

-- 1 roasted pimento, peeled and chopped (or one small jar - drained)
+- 1 roasted pimento or one small jar - drained, peeled and chopped

 - salt and pepper to taste

 Grate both cheeses and place in a large bowl.
 Roast bell peppers until charred and then place in a plastic bag to cool.
 When you're able to handle them, peel off the charred skins and chop.
 Or use jarred or purchased roasted red bell pepper and jarred pimento.
 Add them to the cheese along with the rest of the ingredients and mix well.
 Serve with crackers.

 I found Italian bull horn and pimento peppers at our farmer’s market.
 You can also use roasted red bell pepper from the olive bar or a jar of pimentos.
 If you’re using a purchased roasted red pepper, grab the biggest one you can find.

 I love the smoky flavor the chipotle peppers add not to mention the sweet earthy flavor that the roasted pimentos and bullhorns bring to the party.
 I took it to an afternoon barbecue and I think it lasted all of ten minutes…and we’re even were a polite bunch!

 Looking for more homemade spread dip recipes.
 Take a look at this

 Bev’s Smoky Pimento Cheese Dip It’s What’s for a Party.